Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 April 27, 2019, 10:00 AM - 3:30 PM @ Eureka Main Library

 It's the Spring Book Sale!
 Books you don't have to return, at bargain prices.
 Go home with a bagful of books, secure in the knowledge that every cent you spend is a donation to the Friends for their projects to help the Humboldt County Library.

 April 27, 2019, 11:30 AM - 1:00 PM @ Eureka Main Library, 2nd Floor, Periodicals Meeting Space

 Want to hang out with other knitters and crocheters?
 Working on a new cross-stitch or embroidery piece?
 Bring your latest project and join us!

-February 27, 2019, 5:45 PM - 7:45 PM @ Eureka Main Library, Large Meeting Room (to your left as you enter the library lobby)
+April 30, 2019, 6:30 PM - 8:30 PM @ Eureka Main Library, Large Meeting Room (to your left at the library entrance)

 Cal Trask, the son of a California farmer, feels that his father cares only about his brother, Aron.
 When Cal embarks on a business venture to gain the favor of his dad, he finds himself dealing with his estranged mother, now the owner of a brothel, and tensions in the family rise even further when he begins to fall for Aron's girlfriend, Abra.
 Starring James Dean, Julie Harris and Raymond Massey.
 Directed by Elia Kazan.